Course Types and Statuses

 • Topics Courses – Courses whose content varies by semester.
 Includes:

-• Special Topics Courses – Pilot offerings of new subject matter, often a precursor to a permanent course proposal.
+• Special Topics Courses – Used to pilot offerings of new subject matter, often a precursor to a permanent course proposal.

 • Experiential Learning Courses – Courses that integrate theory with practice.
 Examples include: